You are here

-We gather this information by talking with you on a telephone call.
-Your inspector will contact you four weeks beforehand to arrange a mutually convenient time for this call.
+We gather this information by phone call.
+Your inspector will contact you four weeks beforehand to arrange a time.

 During the call, they will ask you a set of questions.
 Your answers form the provider information collection.
 We will consider all the information you tell us when we make decisions.

 We are committed to aligning any requests for data with our partners to minimise duplication.
-We will continue to update our methods as other national data collections become available.
+We update our methods as other national data collections become available.
 For example, if we can get specific information from a national collection, we will not ask for it in the provider information collection.
-If we make any changes to the collection, we will always work with providers and other organisations to ensure that they are beneficial.
+If we make any changes to the collection, we will always work with providers and other organisations to make sure that they are beneficial.

 Practices rated as requires improvement or inadequate